 Title:

-/mnt/main-storage/datasets/enron-docs/doc/OE_Attachment_redline_.doc
+O:\Legal\JHODGE\2001\Contracts\01025 Ocean Energy.DOC

 APPENDIX "1"

 ENFOLIO GENERAL PROVISIONS

 Usage and Definitions

 All references to Articles and Sections are to those set forth in this Agreement.
 Reference to any document means such document as amended from time to time and reference to any Party includes any permitted successor or assignee thereof.
 The following definitions and any terms defined internally in this Agreement shall apply to this Agreement and all notices and communications made pursuant to this Agreement.